Who is running the RamCompare project?

 The ambition is that, in time, one genetic analysis will be produced that will encompass data from all terminal sire breeds.

+A press release was sent out inviting commercial farms to apply.
 The team selected farms based on their experience of using electronic identification and collecting performance records, their ability to dedicate in excess of 320 ewes to the project and the genetic uniformity of the ewes being used on the test.

 What makes the RamCompare project so unique?